VirtualBox 7.1 on Fedora 41/40/39: A Full Installation Guide

 How to Uninstall VirtualBox

-If you want to uninstall VirtualBox from your Fedora system for any reason, you can easily do so by running the command below.
+If you want to uninstall VirtualBox from your Fedora system for some reason, you can easily do so by running the command below.

 sudo dnf remove VirtualBox-7.1Code language: Bash (bash)